Barred Rock: Eggs, Height, Size and Raising Tips

 A Barred Rock chicken will have no feathers on its legs and have 4 toes.
 Their skin color is yellow.
 This hearty bird will feature a 5-pointed single comb and the comb and face will be red.

-The appearance of a Barred Rock hen is a large chicken with a slightly triangular shape to the body.
-The feathers are sharply defined with the black and white barred feathers.
+The appearance of Barred Rock hen is a large chicken with a slightly triangular shape to the body.
+The feathers are sharply defined with black and white barred feathers.

 The Barred eyes will be alert and bright.
-It will have a full breast, long back, and it has plenty of meat for those looking to raise them for the table.
+It will have a full breast and a long back, and it has plenty of meat for those looking to raise them for the table.

 All 7 varieties are recognized by the American Poultry Association by the standards adopted in 1874.